Serraj’s head of Media Foundation Baiyu kidnapped by state recognized Tripoli militia

 London, 21 October 2020:

-The head of the Libyan Media Institute, Mohamed Baiyu, was kidnapped yesterday by the Tripoli Revolutionaries Brigade, a Tripoli-based militia recognized by the internationally recognized Libyan government in Tripoli headed by Faiez Serraj.
+The head of the Libyan Media Foundation, Mohamed Baiyu, was kidnapped yesterday by the Tripoli Revolutionaries Brigade, a Tripoli-based militia recognized by the internationally recognized Libyan government in Tripoli headed by Faiez Serraj.

 To confirm his kidnapping the TRB published a picture of Baiyu in front of its logo.